Chuck Versus the DeLorean: Main plot

 Beckman orders the team to complete the sale to gain access to Ahmad's accounts as part of their investigation.
-Unaware of the team's true intentions, Jack sets up the plan – Casey will pose as security, while he, Sarah and Chuck (who, as Lichtenstein, only speaks German) complete the transaction.
+Unaware of the team's true intentions, Jack sets up the plan – Casey will pose as security while he, Sarah and Chuck (who, as Lichtenstein, only speaks German) complete the transaction.
 They evacuate the tower and hastily convert it into the "Lichtenstein Building."
-Ahmad's men arrives and the operation nearly fails when he insists on using his own interpreter.
+Ahmad's men arrive and the operation nearly fails when he insists on using his own interpreter.
 Chuck quickly improvises a (horrible) German accent and pretends to be insulted, nearly canceling the deal and prompting Ahmad to agree to the sale.
 The transaction is completed, and the team escapes just before the scam is revealed.

-The team realizes that Jack has double-crossed them and made off with everything, at which point Beckman orders Casey to bring him in.
+The team realizes that Jack has double-crossed them and made off with everything at which point Beckman orders Casey to bring him in.
 Ahmad has gotten to him first, however, and calls Sarah, warning her that he will kill Jack if they don't return the money.
 Sarah goes alone to try to rescue her father.
-Meanwhile, when Chuck withdraws money out of his account to help Morgan pay off a debt to Devon, (see below) Chuck discovers that Jack had deposited the entire $10 million to his bank account.
+When Chuck withdraws money out of his account to help Morgan pay off a debt to Devon, (see below) Chuck discovers that Jack had deposited the entire $10 million to his bank account.
 He rushes to the exchange site in Morgan's broken-down DeLorean where Sarah is confronting Ahmad and offers to return the money, at the same time fooling the Sheik into entering his bank account for the CIA trace for Casey (who had followed in his Crown Vic).
 A gunfight breaks out, and Ahmad flees in the broken-down DeLorean, but is caught by the police after Chuck reports the vehicle stolen.